salilab/imp/doc/developer_guide.md

 The easiest way to start writing new functions and classes is to create a new module using [make-module.py](\ref dev_tools_make_module).
-This creates a new module in the `modules` directory or simply use the `scratch` module.
+This creates a new module in the `modules` directory.
+Alternatively, you can simply use the `scratch` module.

 We highly recommend using a revision control system such as [git](http://git-scm.com/) or [svn](http://subversion.tigris.org/) to keep track of changes to your module.

-If, instead, you choose to add code to an existing module you need to consult with the person who people who control that module.
+If, instead, you choose to add code to an existing module, you need to consult with the person or people who control that module.
 Their names can be found on the module main page.

 When designing the interface for your new code, you should